Unfitted finite element methods for axisymmetric two-phase flow: Numerical results

 where $\cira$ denotes the degree of sphericity of the bubble, $V_c$ is the bubble's rise velocity, $z_c$ is the bubble's centre of mass in the vertical direction, $v_\Delta$ is the relative volume loss.

 We consider two difference cases, and the physical parameters are given as in \cite{Hysing2009}, see also \cite{BGN15stable}. \begin{itemize} \item Case I:

 \item Case II:

 \end{itemize} We first consider case I and use the P2-P1 pair elements in \eqref{eq:spaceUP} with XFEM that discussed in \S\ref{sec:vpapp} to improve the volume preservation.
 The benchmark results computed by the four introduced methods are reported in Table \ref{tab:case1}.
 We observe that these methods can produce quite similar results, and the volume of the bubble is well preserved.
 In particular, we observe the exact volume preservation for $\StabV^h$ and $\EquiV^h$, which numerically verifies \eqref{eq:vol} and \eqref{eq:volnew}.
+To examine the quality of the interface mesh, we introduce the mesh ratio function

+and plot the time history of $r_h$ in Fig.~\ref{fig:meshQ}.
+We find that for both the methods $\StabV^h$ and $\EquiV^h$, the value of the mesh ratio function will in general not exceed 2.0 for $t\leq 3$.
+This implies the good mesh quality.
 For the experiment using the method $\EquiV^h$ with $2{\rm adapt}_{9,4}$, several snapshots of the generating curves are shown in Fig.~\ref{fig:case1}.
 Moreover, in Fig.~\ref{fig:case1} we visualise the computational mesh and the bubble at the final time $t=3$.
 Plots of the benchmark quantities versus time are shown as well in Fig.~\ref{fig:case1}.

 We next consider the rising bubble problem in case II.
 In this case, the rising bubble can exhibit strong deformations due to the high density ratio and viscosity ratio.
 The benchmark results are reported in Table \ref{tab:case2}.
 For the experiment using the method $\StabV^h$ with $2{\rm adapt}_{9,4}$, we show the evolving interfaces and the plots of the benchmark results in Fig.~\ref{fig:case2} and Fig.~\ref{fig:case2Q}, respectively.